elynch78/Engineering4Notebook/README.md

 ### Reflection

-This part was pretty straightforward.
-It was slightly tricky to do the cut-outs that line up with the key.
-We had to learn how to use new tools in onshape and do a little trial and error inorder to succesfully finish this portion.(Gaby did this portion)
+During this project, we encountered a slightly tricky part where we had to do cut-outs that line up with the key.
+Gaby took charge of this portion and successfully completed it after learning how to use new tools in Onshape.
+We had to go through a little trial and error to ensure the cut-outs were done accurately.
+Despite the challenge, this part was otherwise straightforward.

  ## Cad_Key